HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 The increase in desktop web pages powered by a CMS platform is 5.43% from last year.
 On mobile this increase is roughly a quarter higher, at 6.71%.

-As with [last year](../2019/cms#cms-adoption), we see different results from other datasets for tracking market share of CMS platforms, such as [W3Techs](https://w3techs.com/technologies/history_overview/content_management).
+As with [last year](../2019/cms#cms-adoption), we see different results from other datasets for tracking market share of CMS platforms, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management">W3Techs</a>.
 W3Techs reports at the time of writing that 60.6% of web pages are created by CMSs, up from 56.4% a year ago.
 This is a 6.4% increase, which broadly matches our findings.

 The deviation between our analysis and W3Techs' analysis can be explained by a difference in research methodologies.
 You can read more about ours on the [Methodology](./methodology) page.